tari-labs/tari-university/AtomicSwaps/AtomicSwaps.md

 # Atomic swaps
-## What is Atomic swaps
+## What are Atomic swaps

-Atomic swops or cross-chain atomic swops [[1]](https://coinsutra.com/atomic-swap/) in a nutshell are decentralised exchange's, but only for cryoto currencies.
-This allows two parties to exchange two different crypto currencies in a trustless environment.
-If one party defaults or fails the transaction the tranaction is not completed and neither party can "run off" with the other party's money.
-From this we can deduce that we require two technologies: a payment channel and hashed timelock contracts.
-An implementation of a pyament channel is the lightning network.
+Atomic swaps or cross-chain atomic swaps [[1]](https://coinsutra.com/atomic-swap/) in a nutshell are decentralized exchanges, but only for cryptocurrencies.
+This allows multiple parties to exchange two different crypto currencies in a trustless environment.
+If one party defaults or fails the transaction, neither party can "run off" with the anyone's money.
+For this to work, we will require two technologies: a payment channel and hashed timelock contracts.
+An implementation of a payment channel is the lightning network.

 ## Hashed Timelock Contracts

 Hashed Timelock Contracts (HTLC) [[2]](https://hackernoon.com/what-are-hashed-timelock-contracts-htlcs-application-in-lightning-network-payment-channels-14437eeb9345) is one of the most important technologies required for atomic swaps.
-This is a payment class that uses haslocks and timelocks to require certain public knowledge before doing a payment, otherwise the payment is reversed.
+This is a payment class that uses hashlocks and timelocks to require certain public knowledge before doing a payment, otherwise the payment is reversed.
 HTLCs are also crucial in the lighting network [[3]](https://lightning.network/lightning-network-paper.pdf).

 Here is a quick example of how a HTLC works: